metz-connect/node-red-ewio2/README.md

 - `Change in value at EWIO2`: Node listens to changes at analog input of EWIO2 and provides an output when value has changed

 ### EWIO2 - Metering
-Connection to EWIO2 via EWIO2 node is necessary to load configurations of meters and datapoints and to get a measured values.
+Connection to EWIO2 via EWIO2 node is necessary to load configuration of meters and datapoints and to get measured values.

 Configuration of meters and datapoints must be done previously at EWIO2 web-interface.